European Student Leadership

 European Coordinating Committee (ECC)

-Sabrina is a 4th-year medical student at the University of Groningen in the Netherlands and is serving her first term in the ECC.
-She joined UAEM in 2014 and has helped setting up and been a member of the Empowerment Committee (EmCom) for two years.
+Sabrina is a medical student soon to be in her 5th year at the University of Groningen in the Netherlands and is serving her second term in the ECC.
+She joined UAEM in 2014 and has previously helped establishing the Empowerment Committee (EmCom) and been involved with local and national advocacy.
 Her interests are in health policy and health care financing, particularly transparency of R&D, pricing of medicines and equitable access to healthcare.
-Beyond UAEM, she tends to confuse people with where she is actually from (Germany) and in her free time enjoys learning languages, experimenting with vegan and vegetarian cooking and exploring nature.
+Beyond UAEM, she enjoys learning languages, experimenting with cooking, learning how to windsurf and exploring nature.

 European Empowerment Committee (EmCom)

 Maja Sofie Gaardsvig